Practical Long Range Rifle school _______________________________________________at_________BANGsteel.com

 Absolute privacy.
 Your name and information will not be shared by me for any reason unless you specifically grant me permission to share your target photos and/or testimony.

-Personal contact by phone on three to four occasions.
+Personal contact by phone for the initial consultation, and for a follow up if necessary.
 In our initial conversation we'll discuss your rifle and scope combo, the purpose which you're using the rifle and load for, what components you may already have on hand which could work for you, and a sensible accuracy goal.
-In follow up phone conversations, we will discuss your targets (which you will send to me by email).
+In a follow up phone conversation (and/or email), we will discuss your targets.
 We'll interpret the data, and consider seating depth adjustments that may improve your accuracy even more.

 A load that works.
 We will not stop until you're happy with the load you have.
 And during the process, you will learn much that will help you with other loads in the future.